azeam/powerupp/README.md

 **Runtime dependencies (for UPP)**
 Python 2.7 or 3.6+, codecs, collections, struct, click. (for Ubuntu this should be enough: `sudo apt-get install python3 python3-click`)

+**Note**
+Due to issue #4 the "Persistent save" feature has changed from relying on systemd to udev.
+If you have installed an old version (before 2020-02-27) it is best to disable the systemd files before updating to a more recent version of PowerUPP:
+`sudo systemctl disable powerupp0.service` (change 0 if other number)
+`sudo rm -f /etc/systemd/system/powerupp*.service`
+`sudo systemctl daemon-reload`
+`sudo systemctl reset-failed`

 **Installation**
 `git clone --recurse-submodules https://github.com/azeam/powerupp.git`
 `cd powerupp`